Vogeltak/maxcrone.org/_posts/books/2021-10-31-tao-te-ching.md

 > Doing without outdoing\
 > is the Way of the wise.

 Chapter 81 is titled *Telling it true*.
 It closes the book really well.
 With elements that have been repeated throughout it; the paradoxically sounding distinctions that are made over two lines.
 There is the *doing without doing*, but with a little twist, keeping it fresh all the way until the end.
-The last two lines of the first stanza actually remind me of a sentence from Ursula's short story *Mountain ways* (bundled in [The birthday of the world and other stories](https://www.worldcat.org/isbn/9780060509064)).
+The last two lines of the first stanza actually remind me of a sentence from Ursula's short story *Mountain ways* (bundled in [The birthday of the world and other stories](https://www.worldcat.org/isbn/9780060509064), but also published online in [Clarkesworld](https://clarkesworldmagazine.com/le_guin_03_14_reprint/)).

 > "As a scholar of the Discussions, Enno knew more questions than most people, but fewer answers."